The outside world you can actually reach.

 Ways to begin

-The classroom kit works best with existing movement resources.
+The classroom kit works best with public prompts people can place by a door.

 No student accounts.
 No ranking.
 No streak required.
 This is a printable prompt routine, not classroom software.